 From there you can select the sound output, by clicking on the arrow to the right of the slider.
 You’ll enjoy a full system page where you can control various volume elements.
 You’ll also notice that it’s divided into two sections, namely System and Applications.

 How to Restore Classic Volume Mixer in Windows 11

 At this point, we know that something is going on with the volume mixer that has been redone a lot.
 Users who prefer to return to the Windows 10 context menu will also want to know about this procedure.

 And best of all, there are two ways to bring back the classic Windows volume mixer.

 From Windows Settings

 The simplest way to complete this task is to use a shortcut on the Windows Taskbar.
-You just have to follow the steps that we explain below, and you will complete the task.
+You just have to follow the steps that we explain below, and you will complete the work.